What is a spondyloarthropathy?

 Disease-modifying anti-rheumatic drugs (DMARDs) include sulfasalazine and methotrexate.
 Intra-articular corticosteroid injections have a modest benefit for peripheral arthritis .

 Enteropathic arthritis is also treated with NSAIDs and cyclooxygenase-2 inhibitors, but these can cause flare-ups of inflammatory bowel disease.
 DMARDs are beneficial for gastrointestinal and joint involvement.
 Anti-TNF agents can be used if traditional DMARDs fail; however, there have been rare cases of inflammatory bowel diseases precipitated by etanercept.
-Total colectomy of the affected colon does not improve axial involvement in inflammatory bowel disease .
+Total colectomy (removal of the affected colon) does not improve axial involvement in inflammatory bowel disease .

 The progression of ankylosing spondylitis is highly variable.
 It may result in the fusion of sacroiliac joints and the vertebral column, also known as a ‘bamboo spine’.
-Patients who have frequent occurrences of iritis, hip involvement at presentation, peripheral joint involvement, and high inflammatory markers at baseline tend to have a poorer prognosis .
+Patients who have frequent episodes of iritis, hip involvement at presentation, peripheral joint involvement, and high inflammatory markers at baseline tend to have a poorer prognosis .

 At least 20% of patients with psoriatic arthritis will develop severe and disabling disease.
-Up to 7% of patients may require joint surgery, with the most common being hip arthroplasty .
+Up to 7% of these patients may require joint surgery, with the most common being hip arthroplasty .